raspberrypilearning/octapi-public-key-cryptography/en/step_7.md

 ### Investigation

-- Open Python 3 and create a new file.
-Save your file as `random_seed.py`

-- Type in the following code which generates 10 random numbers between 1 and 10000

-    ```Python
-    import random

-    random.seed(12345)

-    for i in range(10):
-        print( random.randint(1, 10000) )
-    ```
+<iframe src="https://trinket.io/embed/python/cb4e94f1b4" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-- Run your program by pressing F5 and look at the output.
-Then, run your program again.
+- Run the program by pressing F5 and look at the output.
+Then clear the output and run the program again.
 What do you see?

 --- collapse ---
 ---